-Present all rules and guidelines governing SBAC allocation protocol to the SGA House of Representatives and Senate All allocations must be made using the guidelines established by the committee to ensure a fair and impartial allocation process within two weeks after guidelines are established by the committee.
+Present all rules and guidelines governing SBAC allocation protocol to the SGA House of Representatives and Senate.
+All allocations must be made using the guidelines established by the committee to ensure a fair and impartial allocation process within two weeks after guidelines are established by the committee.

 Be confirmed by the SGA Advisor and Student body Treasurer.